yihui/yihui.org/content/knitr/options.md

     must be updated accordingly.

-    -   If `dependson` is a numeric vector, it means the indices of chunk labels, e.g. `dependson = 1` means this chunk depends on the first chunk in the document, and `dependson = c(-1, -2)` means it depends on the previous two chunks (negative indices stand for numbers of chunks before this chunk, and note they are always relative to the current chunk).
+    -   If `dependson` is a numeric vector, it means the indices of chunk labels, e.g., `dependson = 1` means this chunk depends on the first chunk in the document, and `dependson = c(-1, -2)` means it depends on the previous two chunks (negative indices stand for numbers of chunks before this chunk, and note they are always relative to the current chunk).
     -   Please note this option does not work when set as a global chunk option via `opts_chunk$set()`; it must be set as a local chunk option.